 There are so many ways to challenge yourself in economics outside of the curriculum; you just have to be brave enough to give it a go.

 2. I enhanced my employability and career prospects

 What sets UQ apart, in my opinion, is a focus on ensuring students have the best chance of success in their chosen career.

-I’m no stranger to the advisors at the BEL Career Services and Employability team, but it definitely doesn’t end there.
-The numerous workshops I’ve attended helped me in so many aspects of career chasing – from building my CV to interview practice and networking with professionals in economics.
+I was no stranger to the advisors at BEL Careers and Employability, but it definitely doesn’t end there.
+The numerous workshops I attended helped me in so many aspects of career chasing – from building my CV to interview practice and networking with professionals in economics.